 Neil Curry

 The poet Neil Curry was born in Newcastle upon Tyne, and now lives in Ulverston in the English Lake District.
 He read English at Bristol University, then taught at the University of Guelph in Canada and subsequently at secondary schools in England.
 His verse translations of Euripides, published by Methuen and Cambridge University Press, and in the USA by Doubleday, have been performed in many countries.
-His poems have appeared in many pamphlets and magazines, and have won several national prizes.
+He has published ten collections of poetry, starting with Ships in Bottles, a Poetry Book Society choice, Walking to Santiago in which he recounted his 500-mile walk along the medieval pilgrim route, and most recently On Keeping Company with Mrs Woolf.
+His translations range from Euripides to the French poet Jules Supervielle.
+As a literary critic he has published studies of Christopher Smart, Alexander Pope, George Herbert, William Cowper, Willian Shenstone and Samuel Johnson.
+And most recently, Horace Walpole.

 Neil Curry with glass in California